Siguza/IOHIDeous/docs/index.md

 ![lleq zeroing](assets/img/6-zero.svg)

-(As is visible, it gives us _only just_ enough space, down to the bit!)
+(As is visible, it gives us _only just_ enough space, down to the bit!
+As if we're blessed with luck or something. :D)
 Using the `sema` and `event.type` fields to zero out, we need to perform three operations in total - two to undo the earlier corruption, and one more because the `next` field writes non-zero values again right before the memory we zero out.
 That will lead to a non-zero value being stored in `ikm_qos_override`, but that has no bad consequence.
 Note we _could_ also have used the last element of `lleq` instead, which gets its `next` field set to zero, but then we would've again had to make sure that we have `0x6000` bytes of mapped memory instead of just `0x3000`, and... meh.

 Anyway we can repair the kmsg now, and with that there's nothing standing between us and our fake mach port anymore!
 Well, except the actual fake port and it kobject, that is.
 Getting a usable definition of `struct ipc_port` to userland is a bit tedious and requires digging through a dozen headers, but here's the result (to be fair, I had done most of the work for Phœnix/PhœnixNonce already and merely had to update it - also, `kptr_t` is just typedef'ed as `uint64_t`):